brelevenix/geo-quizz/README.md

 var params = {
       "distance": 3200, // distance in meter when the solution is ok (for touch screens) "maxZoom": 12, // maximal Zoom
-      "nbGuess": 20, // number og Guess for the Quizz "localStorage": "highscore_geoquiz_iles",   // variable for local storage "tilesServer": "https://stamen-tiles-a.a.ssl.fastly.net/terrain/{z}/{x}/{y}.png",   // Server tile
+      "nbGuess": 20, // number of Guess for the Quizz "localStorage": "highscore_geoquiz_iles",   // variable for local storage "tilesServer": "https://stamen-tiles-a.a.ssl.fastly.net/terrain/{z}/{x}/{y}.png",   // Server tile
       "tilesAttribution": 'Map tiles by <a href="http://stamen.com">Stamen Design</a>, <a href="http://creativecommons.org/licenses/by/3.0">CC BY 3.0</a> &mdash; <br>Map data &copy; <a href="http